nshoe-X3/nshoe-X3/README.md

 ｡･:★:･｡

-hiiiii!! my name is pomni -
-I play pony town and chill at the glitch prod area or utdr area

-im transmasc and go with either he/him or they/them idrc - you'll always see me with my husband and sometimes we'll come off rude but we arent really! we dont mind people we're just awkward :P - my ponies are NYATT for copying, inspo is chill but once I see blatent copying IM BITING YOU IM BITING YOU IM BITING YOU -
+HEY CLOD! my name is peridot or pomni (i wont mind either) im transmasc and use he/him or they/them pronouns (again, i dont mind either) im very active on places like ponytown and you'll normally catch me at the glitch prod. area!! and with my husband <33 we are quite shy but we don't bite :) (maybe..)

+bee tee dubs, if you see my ponies and get googoo eyes for them, DO NOT COPY THEM AT ALL I HAVE BAD HISTORY WITH PPL COPYING ME OR MY BF SO IT SICKENS ME DONT DO IT YOU CLODS >:[ anyyyyways, bye!
 SIGN MY ATA!!!!!

 also heres my strawpage :þ https://nshoex3.straw.page/